This manual is for Eclector version 0.12.0.

 In addition to the generic functions referenced in the above diagram,

-the generic functions fixup-graph-p
+the generic functions eclector.reader:fixup-graph-p

-, fixup-graph
+, eclector.reader:fixup

-and fixup
+and eclector.reader:new-value-for-fixup

-are part of the protocol.
-Those functions are used to replace labeled
+protocol.
+Those functions are used to replace labeled objects with

-about to be returned to the caller of eclector.reader:read
+returned to the caller of eclector.reader:read

-this end, the #=
+3. To this end, the

-reader macro function must inspect and update the
+reader macro function must inspect and update the state of the

-by calling finalize-labeled-object
+by

 .

-decides whether fixup-graph
+decides whether

-(see below)
+(see below) must be called: If

-must be called: If after reading expression
+after reading expression

-the labeled object
+the labeled object is in state

 , expression

-must have contained
+must have contained circular

-objects that have to be replaced with their respective final objects.
+have to be replaced with their respective final objects.

-and fixup
+and eclector.reader:new-value-for-fixup

-perform this replacement.
-This
+perform this

-replacement is performed by recursively traversing objects which are
+replacement.
+The replacement is performed by recursively4 traversing objects which are reachable from the final

-reachable from the final object of the labeled objects, for example by
+object of the labeled objects, for example by visiting the slots of

-visiting the slots of standard objects, and replacing labeled objects
+standard objects, and replacing labeled objects with their respective

-with their respective final object.
+final object.

 In certain cases, the computational complexity of this traversal and